 We will review your submission and then publish it on immuneACCESS so it’s available to everyone.

 If you have questions or would like assistance with this process, please contact firstname.lastname@example.org.

 All sorted cells should be pelleted and the supernatant removed.
 We suggest avoiding intracellular stains if possible.
 If fixation is necessary we recommend using a concentration less than 2%.

 How are the overlap metrics different from one another?
 Do differences in sample size affect these metrics?

 The different overlap measures incorporate varying amounts of data in the calculation.
 The reason for considering different metrics may include differences in the data source as well as differences in sample size or sampling depth.

-Simplest, jaccard's index is just a count of uniques, shared or private.
-Especially for immune sequencing data where the number of uniques is very sensitive to sampling depth, Jaccard's is not appropriate unless you're using non-quantitative data like cDNA, or if the overlap is so small to begin with and you're interested in differences in the few shared sequences.
-Percent overlap %, is much more robust to sampling depth since it includes the fraction of the sample shared in the calculation.
-Morista's Index is similar but also includes a scaling factor for each of the repertoires so that low-level sharing, often just the result of differences in sample size or sampling depth doesn't affect the metric as much.
-Other approaches to addressing sample size differences include downsampling to the size of the smallest sample.
+Jaccard's index is just a count of unique rearrangements, shared vs private.
+Especially for immune sequencing data where the number of rearrangements is very sensitive to sampling depth, Jaccard's is not appropriate unless you're using non-quantitative data like cDNA, or if the overlap is so small to begin with and you're interested in differences in the few shared sequences.
+Percent overlap is much more robust to sampling depth since it includes the fraction of the sample shared in the calculation.
+Morisita's Index is similar but also includes a scaling factor for each of the repertoires so that low-level sharing, which is highly sensitive to differences in sample size or sampling depth, doesn't affect the metric as much.
+Other approaches to addressing sample size differences include down-sampling to the size of the smallest sample.